 We shared our disappointment at not yet seeing a blast.
 They had been in Kalgoorlie a couple of days longer than us.
 Todays cancellation made it their third in as many days.
 We were glad we hadn’t been through too many days of blast chasing.
 Even after one day we could see how it could become a preoccupying and frustrating obsession.

 Blast watch started early the next day with news a detonation was set for 12.30 pm.
 We had a slow morning, keeping one eye on the clock and the other on some approaching storm clouds.
-Several more calls to the blast line confirmed the time.
+Several more checks confirmed the time had not changed.
 We headed to the pit early to get a front row view.